 Fires when a card's due date is within a specified time window (e.g., 24 hours).

-When closing due date is 3 days away, send Slack alert to agent and coordinator: 'Closing Friday—verify all docs submitted'.
+When the DD-deadline due date is 3 days away, send Slack alert to analyst and counsel: 'DD expires Friday—verify all reports received and go/no-go decision logged'.

 Fires when any card property changes (description, members, labels, custom fields).

-When 'Offer Amount' custom field is updated on a deal card, log the change in CRM and notify team of offer activity.
+When the 'Purchase Price' custom field is updated on a deal card (e.g. after a re-trade), log the change in CRM and notify the team of the revised basis and updated returns.

 Fires when a comment is posted on a card.

-When agent comments on showing card with feedback, parse the comment and update buyer's profile in CRM with property preferences.
+When an analyst comments on a tour card with notes, parse the comment and update the deal record in CRM with condition findings and underwriting adjustments.

 Creates a new card in a specified list with defined title, description, labels, members, and due date.

-When new lead captured in CRM, create Trello card in 'New Leads' list with contact name, source, and follow-up checklist.
+When a new deal is sourced in CRM, create a Trello card in 'Sourced' list with property address, source broker, and an initial-screen checklist.

 Updates properties of an existing card (move to list, change due date, add/remove labels, add members, update custom fields).

-When deal closes in CRM, move Trello card to 'Closed Won' list, add green 'Closed' label, and archive card.
+When a deal closes in CRM, move the Trello card to 'Closed' list, add a green 'Closed' label, and archive the card.

 Adds a new checklist with specified items to an existing card.